Random dynamics on real and complex projective surfaces: Subgroups with parabolic elements

-\begin{vcourte} In Assertion (1.b), the pair is not naturally ordered: there is no natural distinction of $E_1$ and $E_2$, the random dynamical system may permute these lines.
-The proof is obtained by adapting the arguments of \cite{barrientos-malicet}; the details are given in~\cite[Appendix~C]{cantat-dujardin:vlongue}). \end{vcourte} \begin{vlongue} In assertion (1.b), the pair is not naturally ordered, i.e. there is no natural distinction of $E_1$ and $E_2$, the random dynamical system may a priori permute these lines.
+\begin{vlongue} In assertion (1.b), the pair is not naturally ordered, i.e. there is no natural distinction of $E_1$ and $E_2$, the random dynamical system may a priori permute these lines.
 The proof is obtained by adapting the arguments of \cite{barrientos-malicet} to the complex case.
 Details are given in Appendix~\ref{app:barrientos_malicet}. \end{vlongue}